The Big Nowhere: Plot

-While the novel mocks opportunistic red-baiting as a scam to oust organized labor to benefit political careers and the fortunes of studio executives and mobsters, Ellroy is no easier on the UAES's communists and fellow travelers, many of whom he depicts as decadent hypocrites, who are easily compromised into "naming names" to hide their dirty secrets.

 Reception

 The Big Nowhere received many positive reviews.
 Detroit News called the novel "a stunner....a huge, sprawling canvas of postwar Los Angeles as a black hole.
-It's Harry_Bosch between hard covers, taking up where film noir left off as it introduces a trio of warped, cynical cops hopping aboard the Red Scare bandwagon."
+It's Harry Bosch between hard covers, taking up where film noir left off as it introduces a trio of warped, cynical cops hopping aboard the Red Scare bandwagon."
 Gerald Petievich, author of To Live and Die in L.A., praised the book, saying, "THE BIG NOWHERE is a startling panorama of Los Angeles in the fifties.
 Through the eyes of some unforgettable, two-fisted cops we are taken from the Katydid Club to the Sunset Strip where the legendary crimelord Mickey Cohen buys the drinks...and the D.A.
 This is a compelling piece."
 Rave Reviews wrote, "James Ellroy's The Black Dahlia rocked the literary world last year.
 Now he's back with an even more powerful and compelling novel of greed, dark passion, and murder....James Ellroy has gone from one of the most impressive crime writers of the 1980s to a major literary voice of the twentieth century.
 THE BIG NOWHERE is a masterpiece-a powerful and disturbing novel no one should miss."
 While "The Big Nowhere" was praised for being engrossing and atmospheric, it was also criticized for the "unrelenting negative stereotypes" depicted in the gay and minority characters.
 The Big Nowhere also won Ellroy the Prix Mystère Award, in 1990.